 Here, we provide a review of recent studies that explore the neural mechanisms supporting robust and accurate face recognition.
 In addition, we review findings from studies that explore the emergence of face perception over the course of development, and report results from investigations of individuals who are impaired in face recognition, either as a result of acquired brain damage or of a failure to master this skill.
-In sum, we argue that the mature face recognition system comprises a distributed network of multiple nodes whose joint activity supports reliable and robust face individuation.
-This network evolves and is fine-tuned over the course of development as evident by both the emergence of the nodes of the network and their increased structural and functional connectivity.
+In sum, based on the evidence, we argue that the mature face recognition system comprises a distributed network of multiple nodes whose joint activity supports reliable and robust face individuation (see also Ref 6).
+This network evolves and is finetuned over the course of development as evident by both the emergence of the nodes of the network and their increased structural and functional connectivity.
 Disrupting the network through damage to the node/s themselves or through compromised connectivity between them results in impairments in face recognition.
+We review the findings supporting the engagement of multiple cortical regions and discuss how novel methods, analytic techniques, crossspecies comparisons, studies of prosopagnosia, etc. have expanded our understanding of face perception by documenting how these multiple cortical regions interact and relate to behavioral markers of face expertise.